Oregon Truck Safety

 US97, Terrebonne to LaPine, Deschutes County

-Oregon’s Commercial Vehicle Safety Plan continues to focus enforcement efforts on traffic along Oregon’s major freight routes where most truck-at-fault crashes happen.
-The problem areas continue to be the AIM Corridors, which contain the same sections of highways as the Truck Safety Corridors except that the AIM Corridors include broader parts of Interstate 5 and OR58 in Lane County and a broader part of US20 in Deschutes County.
-The Truck Safety Corridors covered 150 miles of highways.
-AIM Corridors cover 268 miles.
+Oregon’s Commercial Vehicle Safety Plan continues to focus enforcement efforts on traffic along Oregon’s major freight routes where many truck-at-fault crashes happen.
+The problem areas continue to be the Truck Safety Corridors.

 Back to Top